hongyaok/MyAI-Webapp/README.md

 # Introduction

 This project is meant to be a web application that has a collection of AI tools.
 It is built using Flask for the back-end and HTML/CSS/JavaScript for the front-end.
+This project is still ongoing.

 Note: This webapp was built on Python 3.12.4